-In my opinion, the information given in the annual report for the financial year for which the accounting statements are prepared is consistent with the accounting statements.
+In our opinion, the information given in the pension fund annual report for the financial year for which the financial statements are prepared is consistent with the financial statements.

-Matters on which I report by exception
+Matters on which we report by exception

-I have nothing to report in respect of the governance statement on which I report to you if, in my opinion the governance statement does not reflect compliance with the Local Government Pension Scheme (Administration) Regulations 2008 and related guidance.
+We report to you if, in our opinion the governance compliance statement does not reflect compliance with the Local Government Pension Scheme (Administration) Regulations 2008 and related guidance.
+We have nothing to report in this respect.